gliderlabs/logspout/README.md

 Logspout relies on the Docker API to retrieve container logs.
 A failure in the API may cause a log stream to hang.
 Logspout can detect and restart inactive Docker log streams.
 Use the environment variable `INACTIVITY_TIMEOUT` to enable this feature.
 E.g.: `INACTIVITY_TIMEOUT=1m` for a 1-minute threshold.

+#### Multiline logging

+In order to enable multiline logging, you must first prefix your adapter with the multiline adapter:

+	$ docker run \
+		--volume=/var/run/docker.sock:/var/run/docker.sock \
+		gliderlabs/logspout \
+		multiline+raw://192.168.10.10:5000?filter.name=*_db

+Multiline logging is enabled by default on all containers.
+To enable it only to specific containers set MULTILINE_ENABLE_DEFAULT=false for logspout, and use the LOGSPOUT_MULTILINE environment variable on the monitored container:

+    $ docker run -d -e 'LOGSPOUT_MULTILINE=true' image

+##### Important!
+If you use multiline logging with raw, it's recommended to json encode the Data to avoid linebreaks in the output, eg:

+    "RAW_FORMAT={{ toJSON .Data }}\n"

 #### Environment variables

 * `ALLOW_TTY` - include logs from containers started with `-t` or `--tty` (i.e. `Allocate a pseudo-TTY`)